-Tuanz fears only Telecom and Vodafone can afford the 4G spectrum made available by closing analogue TV broadcasting.
+Tuanz fears only Telecom and Vodafone will have the resources to buy the 4G friendly spectrum made available by closing analogue TV broadcasting.

 2degrees already has 4G spectrum, it picked up some when Telstra-Clear tidied its holdings to clear regulatory hurdles to Vodafone’s acquisition.
-Still, 2degrees needs more to stay competitive.
+Still, the company needs more to stay competitive.

 45MHZ for sale

-The third mobile carrier may not be 2degrees, at least two other players have said they are considering buying spectrum.
-There could be more waiting in the wings.
+Incidentally, the third-party may not be 2degrees, at least two other players have told me they are considering buying spectrum.
+There could be more players waiting in the wings.

 Spectrum price concerns

 Tuanz is also concerned the government may ask too much for the spectrum.
 It points to the Australian auction which saw a high price limit the competition for the available spectrum.
 The organisation says a lower spectrum price would leave carriers with money to invest in a quick network build.